Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 the Companies Act, 2013.

-share premium or any other sources or kind of funds) by the Company to or in any other
+share premium or any other sources or kind of funds) by the Company to or in any

-person(s) or entity(ies), including foreign entities (“Intermediaries”), with the
+other person(s) or entity(ies), including foreign entities (“Intermediaries”), with the

 understanding, whether recorded in writing or otherwise, that the Intermediary shall

-directly or indirectly lend or invest in other persons or entities identified in any manner
+directly or indirectly lend or invest in other persons or entities identified in any

-guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-(ii) No funds have been received by the Company from any person(s) or entity(ies),
+b) No funds have been received by the Company from any person(s) or entity(ies),

-including foreign entities (“Funding Parties”), with the understanding, whether recorded in
+including foreign entities (“Funding Parties”), with the understanding, whether

-writing or otherwise, that the Company shall directly or indirectly, lend or invest in other
+recorded in writing or otherwise, that the Company shall directly or indirectly, lend

-persons or entities identified in any manner whatsoever by or on behalf of the Funding
+or invest in other persons or entities identified in any manner whatsoever by or on

-Parties (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf
+behalf of the Funding Parties (“Ultimate Beneficiaries”) or provide any guarantee,

-(q) The Company has used accounting softwares for maintaining its books of account for the
+q) The Company has used accounting softwares for maintaining its books of account for the

-in the softwares.
+recorded in the softwares.

-Note‘38’- Previous years’ figures have been regrouped and/or rearranged wherever necessary.
+Note‘38’- Previo us years’ figures have been regrouped and/or rearranged wherever necessary.

 As per our report of even date For and on behalf of the Board of Directors

-For K. K. HARYANI & Co.
+For K. K. HARYANI & CO.

 Chartered Accountants